The federal Sex Discrimination Commissioner, Pru Goward, says it is time to put paid and unpaid work and family responsibilities in the spotlight.

 The Commissioner used the occasion to launch a new Human Rights and Equal Opportunity Commission project titled Striking the Balance: Women, Men, Work and Family.

-- Listen to Goward’s Address to the National Press Club, including question and answer session.
+- Listen to Goward’s Address to the National Press Club (56m)

-- Human Right and Equal Opportunity Commission – Sex Discrimination
+- Human Rights and Equal Opportunity Commission – Sex Discrimination

 This is the text of a media release from the Sex Discrimination Commissioner, Pru Goward.

 PUTTING WORK AND FAMILY ISSUES IN THE SPOTLIGHT

 It’s 2005 – and it’s about time we put paid and unpaid work and family responsibilities in the spotlight, federal Sex Discrimination Commissioner Pru Goward said today.

 In an address to the National Press Club in Canberra, Ms Goward said we need to closely examine these issues to better understand the pressures facing men and women and the barriers to balancing work and family in Australia today.